Resources

 Maturity Benefit

 You will receive the remainder of your sum assured when your policy matures or expires.
-The payouts that you receive before the maturity benefit will be subtracted from your maturity benefit.
+Your payouts before the maturity benefit will be subtracted from your maturity benefit.

 Death Benefit

 If you pass away while your Money-back Policy is active, your beneficiary or heirs will receive your sum assured.
-This death benefit will be paid in its entirety, whether any payouts were made to you or not.
+Whether any payouts were made to you or not, this death benefit will be paid.

 Tax Benefits